Most estimators have the ability to be trained with data. Estimators that require training are called Learners and

 Batch vs Online Learning#

 Batch learning is when a learner is trained in full using only one dataset in a single session.
 Calling the train() method on a learner instance is an example of batch learning.
 In contrast, online learning occurs when a learner is trained over multiple sessions with multiple datasets as small as a single sample each.
 Learners that are capable of being partially trained like this implement the Online interface which includes the partial() method for training in an online scheme.
-Subsequent calls to the partial() method will continue training where the learner left off since the last training session.
+Subsequent calls to the partial() method will continue training where the learner left off.
 Online learning is especially useful for when you have a dataset that is too large to fit into memory all at once.